PunkyBamboo/Q-LES-Q-SF---Gamification/README.md

 # Q-LES-Q-SF - Gamification
 A gamified version of the Q-LES-Q-SF created for a study described in the research paper called "Leveling the Playing Field: Neurodiversity and the Potential of Gamified Research".

-# This repository contains all the Unity files used for the study.
+# This branch contains all the Unity files used for the study.

 ### Usage Information
 > [!IMPORTANT]